Educational Blog about Anesthesia, Intensive care and Pain management

 2. Spinal anesthesia is associated with an increased incidence of neurological complications.

 3. Epidural anesthesia in pregnant women with MS showed that there was no difference between those who had been given an epidural and those who had not.
 Temporary neurological deficits have, however, been reported.
 It was postulated that neurotoxicity might have resulted from the diffusion of the local anesthetic into the dural space.
-However, it has been suggested that concentrations of bupivacaine of not greater than 0.25% should be used since postpartum relapse has been reported with those above this.
+However, it has been suggested that concentrations of bupivacaine not greater than 0.25% should be used since postpartum relapse has been reported with those above this.

 4. Local anesthesia did not significantly increase the relapse rate.
 However, early disruption of the blood-brain barrier in MS means that local anesthetics can cross more readily, and toxicity is more likely to occur.